 In Italy the transcult came as a surprise.
 We would never have believed it.

-Some of us had been following UK events for some time – starting with the attempt, which was finally abbandoned, to reform the Gender Recognition Act – and overseas but mistakenly we thought that nothing of the kind would ever happen to us.
+Some of us had been following UK events for some time - starting with the attempt, which was finally abandoned, to reform the Gender Recognition Act - and overseas but mistakenly we thought that nothing of the kind would ever happen to us.
 In Southern Europe, gender identity presents itself as cultural abuse.
-When I try to tell our Anglo-Saxon sisters about the millenary culture of sexual differences in the Mediterranean basin, I often use the example of the juta dei femminielli, a trans pilgrimage every 2 February to the sanctuary of Montevergine on Mount Partenio – “della Vergine” – also known as the sanctuary of Mamma Schiavona, not far from Naples.
+When I try to tell our Anglo-Saxon sisters about the millenary culture of sexual differences in the Mediterranean basin, I often use the example of the femminielli jute, a trans pilgrimage every 2 February to the sanctuary of Montevergine on Mount Partenio - "della Vergine" - also known as the sanctuary of Mamma Schiavona, not far from Naples.

-Due to this prerogative, the femminiello has always been a sacred creature, responsible for the administration of some rituals: when a child is born, he is placed in his arms as a good omen, one relies on him as a “celebrant” in group games that preserve the characteristics of the rite such as the Tombolata del Femminiello (from which men are strictly excluded) which refers to the Smorfia, the secret meaning of numbers.
-He is a direct descendant of the Coribanti, eunuchs consecrated to the Goddess Cybele, males who self-emasculated in the Dies Sanguinis and wore women’s clothes to celebrate the Great Mother.
+Due to this prerogative, the femminiello has always been a sacred creatureresponsible for the administration of some rituals: when a child is born, he is placed in his arms as a good omen, one relies on him as a "celebrant" in group games that preserve the characteristics of the rite such as the Femminiello raffle (from which men are strictly excluded) which refers to the Grimace, the secret meaning of numbers.
+He is a direct descendant of the Coribanti, eunuchs consecrated to the Goddess Cybele, males who self-emasculated in the Dies Sanguinis and wore women's clothes to celebrate the Great Mother.

 The tradition of the femminielli fits perfectly - to use the words of Luisa Muraro - in the symbolic order of the mother.
 But this symbolic and social status is changing.
 One could speak of a progressive transition from the mother's order to that of the father.